 B. Mechanical Testing

-· Tensile Testing: Tensile test measures the amount of stress a cable assembly can withstand before breaking or deforming.
+· Tensile Testing: Tensile test measures the amount of stress an assembly can withstand before breaking or deforming.
 This test is crucial as it determines the strength of the assembly when subjected to stretching or pulling forces.

-· Compression Testing: Compression test measures the amount of force that can be applied to a cable assembly before it deforms.
+· Compression Testing: Compression test measures the amount of force that can be applied to an assembly before it deforms.
 This test is essential for assemblies that are required to be compressed or subjected to crushing forces.

 As it’s important for a cable assemblies manufacturer to conduct rigorous tests, the process is essential to ensuring the safety of the products.
 Various standards have been developed to provide guidelines for assembly tests.
-Here’s an overview of the standards for assembly analysis and the relevant standards that are commonly used:
+Here’s an overview of the standards for manufacturers of the cable assembly, including analysis and the relevant standards that are commonly used:

 A. Overview of Standards